 Every year, people living in the UK go on more than 60 million trips abroad.

-We want to help you prepare your team to give customers the best advice they can so you can drive sales during the holiday health season.
+Prepare your team to give customers the best holiday health advice they can.
+MediaPharm is here to help you drive sales during the holiday health season.

 To make things easier we’ve created a short 15-minute course for your team so they can:

 – Advise on some common holiday health problems

 – Recommend treatments for those holiday health problems

 – Recognise which types of holiday health issues require a referral to the pharmacist

 Helping customers prepare and stock up on the right medicines and products means they can enjoy a safe and healthy holiday whether abroad or at home.
 The mistake that many pharmacies make is to limit the service to just sun preparations and skincare.